Blue Ridge Awaits

-This guide to the 15 best hikes near Roanoke includes easy hikes to beautiful waterfalls, tough hikes to iconic mountain views, and some of the best day hikes on the Appalachian Trail.
+Roanoke is an incredible city for hiking, there are easy hikes to beautiful waterfalls, tough hikes to iconic mountain views, and some of the best day hikes on the Appalachian Trail.
+There is even a mountain full of trails right in the middle of the city.

 Roanoke is a beautiful city nestled in the heart of the Blue Ridge Mountains.
 It’s the largest city along the Blue Ridge Parkway and a wonderful place to visit or live.